avan06/PS4CheaterNeo/README.md

 - When `unchecked LockEnable` in the Cheat window, it will `immediately stop the Task` that locks cheats.
 (0.9.9.14)
 - When `unchecked AutoRefresh` in the Cheat window, it will `immediately stop the Task` that refreshes cheats.
 (0.9.9.14)
 - When `double-clicking the Refresh button` in the Cheat window, it will `immediately stop the Task` that refreshes cheats.
 (0.9.9.14)
+- Added `CheatLockTimerInterval` setting to allow users to customize the locking frequency.
+(1.0.9.0)

 ![cheat_1](assets/cheat_1.webp)
 ![cheat_2](assets/cheat_2.webp)